 This 2nd century AD agora, midway between the acropolis and the harbor, was partially excavated by German and Turkish archaeologists from 1932–41.
 Porticoes lined the north and west sides of the agora, and an altar to Zeus sat in the center.

 Agora First Level Arches

 The letter in Revelation 2:8-11 is filled with the affection and joy that comes from triumph over hardship and persecution.
 The church faced strong Jewish opposition in Smyrna.
-There was a considerable number of Jews in the city from pre-NT times through the Ottoman period.
-Even today various synagogues are located throughout the modern city.
+There was a considerable number of Jews in the city from pre-New Testament times through the Ottoman period.
+Even today, various synagogues are located throughout the modern city.

 Agora Lion Statue

-Izmir (Smyrna) (turizm.net) Describes the history and legends associated with Smyrna, accompanied by a few small pictures.
+Izmir (Turizm.net).
+Describes the history and legends associated with Smyrna, accompanied by a few small pictures.

 Izmir – Birth Place of Homer (Focus Multimedia).
 Offers a brief cultural and historical glance at the city where Homer is believed to have lived.
 Internal links direct the reader to articles on related subjects.